Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Other Ingredients

-The salt, artificial flavors, and preservatives also added to vanilla pudding aren’t ideal for your cats either.
-These types of ingredients are common in many human foods and are some of the main reasons we shouldn’t offer our snacks to our kitty companions.
-To keep our cats healthy, they should be fed a balanced diet of cat food and cat-safe treats.
+Any artificial flavors and preservatives added to vanilla pudding aren’t ideal for your cat, either.
+They are common in many human foods and are some of the main reasons we shouldn’t offer our snacks to our kitty companions.
+For example, vanilla extract is prepared with alcohol, which is highly toxic to cats.
+While the amount of vanilla extract in vanilla pudding might be minimal, why take the risk?

-What To Do If Your Cat Eats Vanilla Pudding
+What to Do If Your Cat Eats Vanilla Pudding

 Now that you know what you can safely feed your cat, it’s just as important to find a bowl that supports their health and well-being.
 With whisker-friendly bowls and a wide tray to catch any spills, our Hepper NomNom Cat Bowl is our favorite option.